without Internet Explorer,

-Despite being brutally simplistically-envisioned (most of the tunes are based at best on 3-chord bases), Lizzy manage to make the sluggish patterning work out.
+Despite being unambitiously-envisioned, Lizzy manage to make the sluggish patterning work out.
 The title-track and “Got To Give It Up” should be thought of as exceptions most definitely, in a pack during which Thin Lizzy go soft in detriment of the rebellious, riffy, up-tempo blues mindset Robbo enthusiastically suggested – giving in to radio-friendly, polite and technically-lazy habits.
-The emphasis they put on the stubbornly-persisting choruses, as well as on the decibels they provided those of in the mix confirm Lynott & co.’s intentions to hit the charts and occupy FM radio playlists.
-Visconti, whose production was an integral element to strengthen and consolidate the sonic clarity of Lizzy’s sound on Bad Reputation, is now being pushed to make the music sound more poppy, commercially-attractive and decidedly sweetened.
-With Lynott also threatening a possible future as a solo artists, the rock values are now less-intransigent and strictly-traditional, welcoming the addition of explicit funky licks, above-mentioned pop tricks (specially noticeable on the absurd repetition of catchphrases) and predominantly-reduced, more concise solo sections and briefer instrumental passages (with the title-track being the memorable exception).
-It seems now the guys are obeying faithfully the suggestions from punk (Lynott and Gorham were hanging out with Steve Jones and Paul Cook at the time) and 80’s new wave pop about how to elude the so-called rock dinosaur rock mannerisms, concerning the instrumental level and ambitious proficiency of the 70’s, as well as the blues scale phrasing and the plodding beats.
+The emphasis they put on the presence of choruses, as well as on the decibels they provided those of in the mix confirm Lynott & co.’s increasing intentions to hit the charts and occupy FM radio playlists.
+Visconti, whose production was an integral element to reinforce and consolidate the sonic clarity of Lizzy’s sound on Bad Reputation, may seem now to be pushed to make the music sound more poppy, commercially-attractive and decidedly sweetened.
+With Lynott also threatening a possible future as a solo artists, the rock values are now less-intransigent and traditional, more open to new ideas, welcoming the addition of explicit funky strumming, above-mentioned pop tricks and predominantly-reduced solo sections and briefer instrumental passages (with the title-track being the memorable exception).
+Melodies and specially verses, now more than ever since the Bell era trilogy, are the main attraction on the songs, with riff-based song-bodies being less accentuated.
+Not meaning however that Gorham and famed Moore’s talent aren’t given the chance to shine, just doing it more concisely, implicitly avoiding the trap of self-indulgence.

 “You can’t say that drugs aren’t fun, because they are.
 But when you start to have a problem with drugs, that’s when the fun stops.
 And when you’re doing heroin, you’ve got a big-ass problem in your hands…”